 Because of its geography, the climate in Vietnam, while largely tropical, varies greatly from region to region.
 Consequently, the best times to visit may vary from place to place.
 Keep the local climate in mind when planning your trip.

 Typhoons affect the country from May to January, bringing extensive rainfall and flooding to Vietnam's coastal region stretching from Hanoi to Hué.

-Consider the weather in your intended destination, not just the time of year – the weather can vary drastically in different parts of the country.
+What to wear: Consider the weather in your intended destination, not just the time of year – the weather can vary drastically in different parts of the country.
 Bring a warm coat when traveling in the North or Central highlands in the winter months.
 Wear cool cotton clothing in the hot months.
 And always be prepared for the rain.

 Vietnamese are rather conservative when it comes to dress, so avoid wearing tank tops, sleeveless shirts, or short shorts, especially when visiting Buddhist temples.